MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 ```

 Then the agent is inactive and needs to be restarted.
 If it returns something
-other than this, then it is still active!
+other than this, then it is still active.

 Stop the running agent: